You may also like

 According to UNRWA, the United Nations Palestinian Refugee Agency, the camps suffer from a high level of poverty, overcrowding, unemployment, poor housing conditions and lack of infrastructure.
 UNRWA puts the number of registered Palestinian refugees at more than 483,000.

 Many camps suffered from the violence during the Civil War (1975-1990), which started in 1975 with a clash between armed Palestinians and the (mainly Maronite) Phalange.
-This violence resulted in a large number of casualties – including the massacres at Sabra and Shatila in 1982 – and also in the (partial) destruction of the camps and the displacement of thousands of people.
+This violence resulted in many casualties – including the massacres at Sabra and Shatila in 1982 – and the (partial) destruction of the camps, and the displacement of thousands of people.

-In some camps the violence kept resurging, as various Palestinian factions continued to clash with one another – or with the Lebanese army.
-This was the case in the northern camp of Nahr al-Bared, where, in the spring of 2007, heavily armed Salafist Fatah al-Islam gunmen took control of the camp, before being defeated by the Lebanese military.
+In some camps, the violence kept resurging as various Palestinian factions continued to clash with one another – or with the Lebanese army.
+This was the case in the northern camp of Nahr al-Bared, where, in the spring of 2007, heavily armed Salafist Fatah al-Islam shooters took control of the camp before being defeated by the Lebanese military.

-Lebanon used to be called ‘the Switzerland of the Middle East’, because of the importance of its banking system and the relative wealth of its inhabitants.
-But the economy has since suffered several severe blows, first during the Civil War (1975-1990), and again in 2006, when Israel staged its 33-Day War against Hezbollah.
+Lebanon used to be called ‘the Switzerland of the Middle East’ because of the importance of its banking system and the relative wealth of its inhabitants.
+But the economy had since suffered several severe blows, first during the Civil War (1975-1990) and again in 2006, when Israel staged its 33-Day War against Hezbollah.

-Beirut, where most of the economy is concentrated, and the adjoining province called Mount Lebanon – residence of the Maronites – are among the most prosperous regions.
-South Lebanon, the Beirut suburbs as well as the north-eastern provinces of Akkar and Baalbek, where many Shiites live, are among the poorest.
+Beirut, where most of the economy is concentrated, and the adjoining province called Mount Lebanon – the Maronites’ residence – are among the most prosperous regions.
+South Lebanon, the Beirut suburbs, and the north-eastern provinces of Akkar and Baalbek, where many Shiites live, are among the poorest.